jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/README.md

 - **Target Variable**:
   - **y**: Client's subscription to a term deposit (yes or no).

+For more detailed information about our dataset, you may click [here.](https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset)

 <h3><i>Visual Representation for Logistic Regression Dataset</h3></i>